John Fisher, 1st Baron Fisher: Character and appearance

-Fisher's aim was 'efficiency of the fleet and its instant readiness for war', which won him support amongst a certain kind of navy officer.
+Fisher's aim was "efficiency of the fleet and its instant readiness for war", which won him support amongst a certain kind of navy officer.
 He believed in advancing the most able, rather than the longest serving.
 This upset those he passed over.
 Thus, he divided the navy into those who approved of his innovations and those who did not.
-As he became older and more senior he also became more autocratic and commented, 'Anyone who opposes me, I crush'.
+As he became older and more senior he also became more autocratic and commented, "Anyone who opposes me, I crush".
 He believed that nations fought wars for material gain, and that maintaining a strong navy deterred other nations from engaging it in battle, thus decreasing the likelihood of war: "On the British fleet rests the British Empire."
 Fisher also believed that the risk of catastrophe in a sea battle was far greater than on land: a war could be lost or won in a day at sea, with no hope of replacing lost ships, but an army could be rebuilt quickly.
-When an arms race broke out between Germany and Britain to build larger navies, the German Kaiser commented, 'I admire Fisher, I say nothing against him.
-If I were in his place I should do all that he has done and I should do all that I know he has in mind to do'.
+When an arms race broke out between Germany and Britain to build larger navies, Kaiser Wilhelm II commented, "I admire Fisher, I say nothing against him.
+If I were in his place I should do all that he has done and I should do all that I know he has in mind to do".

-Childhood and personal life
+Personal life

 John Arbuthnot Fisher was born on 25 January 1841 on the Wavendon Estate at Ramboda in Ceylon.
-He was the eldest of eleven children, of whom only seven survived infancy, born to Sophie Fisher and Captain William Fisher, a British Army officer in the 78th Highlanders, who had been an aide-de-camp to the former governor of Ceylon, Sir Robert Wilmot-Horton, and was serving as a staff officer at Kandy.
-Fisher commented, 'My mother was a most magnificent and handsome, extremely young woman....My father was 6 feet 2 inches..., also especially handsome.
-Why I am ugly is one of those puzzles of physiology which are beyond finding out'.
+He was the eldest of eleven children, of whom only seven survived infancy, born to Sophia Fisher and Captain William Fisher, a British Army officer in the 78th Highlanders, who had been an aide-de-camp to the former governor of Ceylon, Sir Robert Wilmot-Horton, and was serving as a staff officer at Kandy.
+Sophia's father Alfred Lambe was a wine merchant and Purveyor of Mineral Water to the King.
+She was brought up New Bond Street in Mayfair, London.
+Fisher commented, "My mother was a most magnificent and handsome, extremely young woman....My father was 6 feet 2 inches..., also especially handsome.
+Why I am ugly is one of those puzzles of physiology which are beyond finding out".

 William Fisher sold his commission the year John was born, and became a coffee planter and later chief superintendent of police.
 He incurred such debt on his two coffee plantations that he could barely support his growing family.
-At the age of six John (who was always known within the family as "Jack") was sent to England to live with his maternal grandfather, Charles Lambe, in New Bond Street, London.
+At the age of six John (who was always known within the family as "Jack") was sent to England to live with his maternal grandfather, Alfred Lambe, in London.
 His grandfather had also lost money and the family survived by renting out rooms in their home.
 John's younger brother, Frederic William Fisher, joined the Royal Navy and reached the rank of admiral, and his youngest surviving sibling Philip became a navy lieutenant on HMS Atalanta before drowning in an 1880 storm.